 DOG ATTACKS ARE A SERIOUS HEALTH PROBLEM

-- On average, about a dozen people died each year from dog bites.
+- On average, about a dozen people died each year from a dog bite-related injury.

-DOG BITES CAN ALSO RESULT IN CRIMINAL AND CIVIL LIABILITY FOR PET OWNERS
+DOG BITES CAN RESULT IN CRIMINAL AND CIVIL LIABILITY FOR PET OWNERS

 - Over the past 15 years, more than half the states have passed laws with stiff penalties for owners of dogs who cause serious injury or death.